 And since you’re able to sell the same image over and over and over, stock photography represents a great source of passive income.
 You’ll keep getting paid for work that’s already finished.

+Businesses are starving for customers.
+And right now, one of the best ways to acquire new clients and customers is on social media.
 Good social media managers can easily bring in $2,000 to $4,000 per month, per client.
 Top-tier managers with experience successfully running paid social media campaigns can charge over $10,000 per client — and will sometimes get a cut of the profits they help generate.

 Like to work out and live a healthy lifestyle?
 Or just need some extra motivation to start living healthier?
 Believe it or not, you can actually get paid for losing weight with HealthyWage.